 Hair porosity exists on a spectrum that encompasses three primary categories: low-porosity, medium-porosity, and high-porosity.

-High-Porosity Hair: Often associated with damage,2 high-porosity hair (also known as porous hair) boasts a dense pore structure.
+High-Porosity Hair: Often associated with damage,2 high-porosity hairs (also known as porous hair) boast a dense pore structure.
 It features an abundance of pores, empty spaces along the hair shaft, and raised or lifted hair cuticle layer, making it particularly vulnerable.3

 Low-Porosity Hair: Generally indicative of healthier, often untreated hair, low-porosity hair possesses medium-sized cuticle openings and a modest number of pores.
 However, it’s worth mentioning that even low-porosity hair isn’t immune to wear and tear.
 Specifically, the tips may show signs of aging more than the roots, influenced by environmental factors and grooming habits.3